asmer085/Top10MoviesApp/README.md

 ## How to run the app

 1. Install dependencies with `npm install`.
+2. In the root of the repository, create file named .env and copy this line of code: REACT_APP_API_KEY=e44180a54a8d8f7be24da35f615fdbb9
+(instead of "YOUR_API_KEY" type in your actual api key that you have on https://developer.themoviedb.org)
-2. Run the app with `npm start`.
+3. Run the app with `npm start`.
-3. Build the app with `npm run build`.
+4. Build the app with `npm run build`.
-4. Serve the app with `npm run serve`.
+5. Serve the app with `npm run serve`.
-5. Open your browser and go to `http://localhost:3000`.
+6. Open your browser and go to `http://localhost:3000`.

 # Getting Started with Create React App